UMAprotocol/UMIPs/UMIPs/umip-28.md

 4. Perform A - MUSD + 1
 5. Perform the maximum of the result of step 4 and 0.
 This is to ensure non-negativity.
 6. Perform the minimum of the result of step 5 and 2.
 This is to ensure symmetry.
-7. Take the result of step 6 and divide by the value of ETHUSD
+7. Take the result of step 6 and divide by the value of ETH/USD
 8. This result should be rounded to eight decimal places.

 Additionally, [CryptoWatch API](https://docs.cryptowat.ch/rest-api/) is a useful reference.
 This feed should be used as a convenient way to query the price in realtime, but should not be used as a canonical source of truth for voters.
 Users are encouraged to build their own offchain price feeds that depend on other sources.